-'Chain of custody' is a general term for the process of transferring, monitoring and controlling inputs and outputs and related specific information as they move through the supply chain.
-This provides credibility that a given consignment of product is associated with a set of specific characteristics (e.g. regarding sustainability and GHG savings) and that the information on the specific characteristics linked to the product is transferred, monitored and controlled throughout the supply chain.
+"Chain of custody" is a general term for the process of transferring, monitoring and controlling inputs and outputs and related specific information as they move through the supply chain.
+This provides credibility that a given consignment of product is associated with a specific set of characteristics (e.g. sustainability and GHG savings attributes) and that the information regarding the specific characteristics linked to the product is transferred, monitored and controlled throughout the supply chain.

-The Economic Operator shall put in place a chain of custody system that meets all requirements of this document.
+The Economic Operator shall put in place a chain of custody system that meets all requirements laid out in this document.

-The Chain of Custody system of the Economic Operator must trace certified products through the processes included in the scope of certification based on the mass balance method.
+The chain of custody system of the Economic Operator must trace certified products through the processes included in the scope of certification based on the mass balance method.
 Other methods are not permitted.